Emphatic and Documentary Photojournalism

 It would be beneficial for both of us to work through most of the formal shots before the ceremony starts.
 For one, your make up has not melted yet because of your tears and sweat.

 I will also ask you if you have a Pinterest account.
 Most brides do.
-I would love to know more of how want your wedding photos will look like.
-I promise not to look at the other stuff that you have in there.
+I would love to know more of how you want your wedding photos will look like.

 Throughout the week, I will re-visit your Pinterest account so see if you added more inspirational photos.
 I will do so again in the morning of your day over a cup of coffee.